2025 Ford Escape: Hybrid MPG & NHTSA Safety Rating

 Units affected: 280,552

-NHTSA has 10 owner complaints on file for the 2025 Ford Escape.
-This is below the average of 29 complaints for 2025 SUVs.
+NHTSA has 17 owner complaints on file for the 2025 Ford Escape.
+The average for 2025 SUVs is 32 complaints.
 Owner complaints are self-reported and unverified, but patterns across many reports can indicate real issues.

 Most-reported problem areas